HimanshuSardana/assignments/computer_networks/assignment_01/solution.typ

 #import "temp2.typ": *
+#set par(justify: true)
 #title("Assignment 1")

+#question(
-#question("Discuss the concept of Networking, advantages, disadvantages and applications.")
+  "Discuss the concept of Networking, advantages, disadvantages and applications.", )
 #solution()[
   Networking is the practice of connecting computers and other devices to share resources and information.
 It allows for communication between devices, enabling data transfer, resource sharing, and collaboration.